loxilb-io/killercoda-examples/loxilb-sctpfullnat/step2.md

 This command will configure LB policy to connection SCTP client with `20.20.20.1` VIP and `10.0.3.10, 10.0.3.11` IPv4 STCP endpoints with Full-NAT Mode

-LoxiLB'S SCTP Full-NAT mode is operationg as like following diagram:
+LoxiLB'S SCTP Full-NAT mode is operating as like following diagram:

 ![configuration](./assets/configuration.png)

-configuration

 Check LoxiLB SCTP Full-NAT mode configuration :
 ```